Black Friday, the biggest U.S.-centric shopping event of the year, has become a global phenomenon with huge discounts and deals.

 Black Friday spending rose 2.5% year-over-year, not accounting for automotive and inflation.

-Also, the ecommerce sales on Black Friday grew 10.2% year over year!
+Also, the e-commerce sales on Black Friday grew 10.2% year over year!

 - U.S. online sales on Black Friday surged to $10.8 billion.